Dimillian/DMCustomModalViewController/README.md

     	}];
 	}

-I know you should not dismiss your modal view from within itself, but I'll provide a better implementation with a later version.
+I know you should not dismiss your modal view from within itself, but I'll provide a better implementation with a future version.

 ###Delegate